 Scalability & Application Integration

 While a public cloud offering may entice small start-up firms in particular, it is likely these firms will soon outgrow these services and be forced to migrate their data and infrastructure to a larger, more tailored platform.
 For example, traditional public cloud services do not offer or support vertical-specific application integration; as a firm grows to require a portfolio accounting platform or order management system, they will find that these applications are incompatible with their current cloud offering.
-On top of that, currently no public cloud providers will support any form of custom application integration or hosting of any hardware dedicated specifically to the fund.
+On top of that, public cloud providers generally do not support any form of custom application integration or hosting of any hardware dedicated specifically to the fund itself.

 With a private cloud solution, firms can easily grow and scale upwards as well as incorporate financial-specific and custom applications.
-Hedge fund private clouds are building up their lists of hosted applications (Eze Castle’s cloud currently hosts over 65 applications), allowing firms to reduce hardware costs and scale upwards by adding new users.
+Hedge fund private clouds are building up their lists of hosted applications (Eze Castle’s cloud currently hosts more than 100 applications), allowing firms to reduce hardware costs and scale upwards by adding new users.

 Edge: Private Cloud

 One area where the public cloud shines for many is for purposes of testing and development.
 Traditionally, 'dev test' environments have required dedicated infrastructures and significant resources, putting pressure on firms to invest in additional costly hardware.
 Unfortunately, testing environments can also fall by the wayside if underutilized, deeming these investments wasteful.
 With the public cloud, firms can easily and cost-effectively set up testing and development environments without the fear of overspending or underutilization.

 From a security perspective, a lot remains unknown with regard to the public cloud.
 Public cloud security likely varies from provider to provider, but overall, is limited in its scope.
 Additionally, there is less transparency on the security front, and firms using the public cloud are less likely to be provided with deep knowledge around the infrastructure and security controls maintaining their data and assets.